POTS and Dysautonomia: Understanding and Managing Your Symptoms

 The Deconditioning Cycle

 POTS is both caused and worsened by physical deconditioning.
 When you feel awful standing up, you naturally spend more time lying down.
 But lying down causes the heart to shrink slightly (cardiac atrophy), blood volume to decrease, and the muscles that pump blood back from the legs to weaken.
-All of which makes POTS worse.
-Which makes you spend more time lying down.
-Which makes everything worse again.
+All of which makes POTS worse, which makes you spend more time lying down, which makes everything worse again.

 Research by Levine and colleagues at UT Southwestern demonstrated this clearly.
 POTS patients had significantly smaller hearts and lower blood volumes than healthy sedentary controls matched for age and sex.
 When those patients underwent a structured three-month exercise programme, their cardiac size and mass increased by around 12% and 8% respectively, their blood volume increased by 6%, and their peak VO2 improved by 8% [20].
-Most importantly, 53-71% achieved remission of POTS by the end of the three months [9].
+Most importantly, 53 to 71% achieved remission of POTS by the end of the three months [9].

 A 2025 systematic review confirmed that exercise is now considered first-line non-pharmacological treatment for POTS [10], and a 2023 randomised controlled trial found that a personalised, semi-supervised exercise programme produced significantly better improvements in aerobic fitness, orthostatic symptoms, and exercise tolerance than standard care [11].